O'Donnell dynasty: Succession

 The head of the clan was traditionally also called Ua Domhnaill ("The O'Donnell"), and inaugurated as Taoiseach (Chieftain) in an elaborate ceremony, under the Laws of Tanistry, part of the ancient Brehon Code of Law.
-Since the collapse of Gaelic Rule and the Brehon legal system, the putative succession of the "Chiefs of the Name" has followed the principle of male primogeniture.
+Since the collapse of Gaelic Rule and the Brehon legal system, the putative succession of the "Chiefs of the Name" followed the principle of male primogeniture, although this has been contested.

 The coat of arms of the O'Donnell of Newport House, Baronets.

 On the basis of the information available at the time, the Chief Herald of Ireland recognised John O'Donel of the Larkfield branch as Chief of the Name, and he was so gazetted on 11 September 1945 in Iris Oifigiuil, bearing the courtesy title of "The O'Donnell", and who was later inaugurated as Chief of the Name, The O'Donnell (Ua Domhnaill) in County Donegal at the O'Donnell Clan rally at Easter 1954.
 His son was the last in the Larkfield line of Chiefs of the Name of O'Donnell of Tyrconnell, namely Fr.
 Hugh Ambrose O'Donel, O.F.M., who adopted the modern version of the name 'O'Donnell', a Franciscan priest in Killiney, retired from missionary work in Zimbabwe, who died on 11 July 2023.
 Although Fr.
-Hugh was never inaugurated as Chief of the Name, his Tánaiste (heir apparent) as The O'Donnell of Tyrconnell, Chief of the Name of O'Donnell, was commonly held to be S.E.
+Hugh was never inaugurated as Chief of the Clan, his supposed Tánaiste (heir apparent) as The O'Donnell of Tyrconnell, Chief of the Name of O'Donnell, was commonly held to be S.E.
 The 7th Duke of Tetuan, a Grandee of Spain.
 The duke is also known as S.E.
 Don Hugo O'Donnell y Duque de Estrada - the latter appendant Duque de Estrada is not a title but a maternal family name.
-The Duke of Tetuan is an active member of the Clan Association of the O'Donnells of Tyrconnell, and a member of the nobiliary Sovereign Military Hospitaller Order of Saint John of Jerusalem, of Rhodes, and of Malta, i.e. a Knight of Malta.
-However, following the advice of the Attorney General, in 2003 the Genealogical Office discontinued the practice of recognising Chiefs of the Name.
+The Duke of Tetuan is an active member of the Clan Association of the O'Donnells of Tyrconnell, of which he is Co-Patron, along with Count Douglas O'Donell von Tyrconnell (head of the Austrian branch), as the Clan Association does not hold a position of Chief, following the advice of the Attorney General, in 2003, whereby the Genealogical Office discontinued the practice of recognising Chiefs of the Name..
+The Duke is also a member of the nobiliary Sovereign Military Hospitaller Order of Saint John of Jerusalem, of Rhodes, and of Malta, i.e. a Knight of Malta, as is the term-limited elected president of the Clan Association, Ambassador (ret.)
+Francis Martin O'Donnell.